IIIF/api/source/api/annex/notes/apache.md

 ## Conditional Content Types

-Both specifications state that clients may request JSON-LD, as opposed to plain JSON.
-This may be enabled with the following configuration snippet (note that this assumes the compliance level Link header has been set [as above][set-compliance-link-header]):
+Both the [Image][image-api] and [Presentation][prezi-api] APIs state that clients may request JSON-LD, as opposed to plain JSON.

+In the Image API, this may be enabled with the following configuration snippet (note that this assumes the compliance level Link header has been set [as above][set-compliance-link-header]):

 ```apacheconf
 <FilesMatch "\.json">